codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 #### Response

 A full team object is returned.
-You can see that your invitation is created in the `invitations` section:
+You can see that your invitation has been created in the `invitations` section.
+Also, you can see your current active team members in the `collaborators` section, where you can locate their `user_ids`.

 {{< highlight json "style=paraiso-dark">}}